-Many scanners have several possible 'image mode' settings.
-These settings are generally a selectable option contained within the scanning software.
-The preferred mode for scanning and digitizing most standard graphs is the black & white - line art mode (this mode is also referred to as 1-bit or black & white drawing).
+(x,y) Graphs - The preferred mode for scanning and digitizing most standard graphs is the black & white - line art mode (this mode is also referred to as 1-bit or black & white drawing).
 Although black & white images generally provide the sharpest images, color and grayscale images can also be useful for distinguishing colored data lines or filtering grid lines.

 There are multiple resolution settings available with most scanners.
-Under normal circumstances UN-SCAN-IT digitizes the image in units of one scanner unit resolution.
-Therefore a scanner setting somewhere between 100 to 300 dpi is generally sufficient to obtain good results for most images.
+Under normal circumstances UN-SCAN-IT gel analyzes the image in units of one scanner unit resolution.
+Therefore a scanner setting somewhere between 150 to 600 dpi is generally sufficient to obtain good results for most images.
 You may wish to experiment with different scanning resolutions to determine which setting is most appropriate for your needs.
 Please note that increasing the scanner resolution may result in significantly larger files (e.g. a 600 dpi image takes 4 times the memory of a 300 dpi image).

-Graph Contrast

-When scanning graphical images, the scanner contrast control should be set in such a manner as to produce an image that contains a dark continuous data line (or data points), while producing a relatively clean white (i.e. minimum stray dark pixels) background.
+Graph Contrast - When scanning graphical images, the scanner contrast control should be set in such a manner as to produce an image that contains a dark continuous data line (or data points), while producing a relatively clean white (i.e. minimum stray dark pixels) background.

-2.5 Straight Scanning and Graph Alignment
+2.5 Straight Scanning

-Although UN-SCAN-IT will compensate for slightly tilted graphs, the symmetry and appearance of the data may be affected.
-Therefore, it is recommended that the graph be scanned into the computer as straight as possible.
-This can be accomplished by simply making sure the edges of the paper (i.e. the axes lines of the graph) are parallel to the edge of the scanner bed.
+It is recommended that the gel or graph be scanned into the computer as straight as possible.
+This can generally be accomplished by simply making sure the edges of the paper are parallel to the edge of the scanner bed.

 If the image is skewed, most scanning software has a 'deskew' feature that allows the user to straighten the image (see your User's Manual for your particular scanning software).
-The deskew feature is only useful if the graph is evenly skewed and has no unevenly skewed (waved) regions.
-Particular caution should be used when scanning a graph from a book or scientific journal, as uneven skewing may occur near the binding region of the graph.
+The deskew feature is only useful if the image is evenly skewed and has no unevenly skewed (waved) regions.
+Particular caution should be used when scanning an image from a book or technical journal, as uneven skewing may occur near the binding region of the image.